 Types of surgery include:

-- Transurethral resection of the prostate (TURP), which removes a section of the prostate.
+- Transurethral resection of the prostate (TURP).

 Current as of: June 16, 2022

 Author: Healthwise Staff